Graduate Anthropology Program

 The University campuses in Norman, Oklahoma City, and Tulsa, are each home to world-class institutions that offer research and internship opportunities for students.
 On the main campus in Norman, students may participate in research projects through the Center for Applied Social Research, the Sam Noble Oklahoma Museum of Natural History, especially on their Native American collections, and the Fred Jones Jr. Museum of Art enlists students to work with Native American art exhibits.
 Additionally, students have access to the wealth of information stored in the Western History Collections.
 Beyond Norman, resources include the Oklahoma Historical Society in Oklahoma City, and federal and regional archives and depositories.
 Ph.D. students interested in pursuing medical anthropology research may want to apply to the Health and Human Biology track.

 Our department offers degrees in Sociocultural Anthropology at the B.A., M.A., and Ph.D. levels.
 At the MA level, students can elect to take an MA in Anthropology with a Concentration in Socio-Cultural Anthropology.
-The Department will not be accepting new students to the PhD in Anthropology with a Concentration in Socio-Cultural Anthropology and Linguistics in 2021/22 in order to develop a new strategic plan for this Concentration.
 For more information on degrees and requirements at the undergraduate level, see our undergraduate program description.
 For more information on degrees and requirements at the graduate level, see our graduate program description.